wuliwei9278/SSE/README.md

 2. SSE-BPR for Implicit Feedback
 3. SSE-PT for Sequential Recommendation

+Note that:
+- SSE stands for Stochastic Shared Embeddings
+- MF stands for Matrix Factorization
+- BPR stands for Bayseian Personalized Ranking
+- PT stands for Personalized Transformer

 ## Instructions on how to run the code:
 1. For explicit feedback setting, `cd /SSE-MF` and follow README file there